My Introduction to High Sensitivity

 High Sensitivity as a Survival Strategy

-According to Dr. Aaron, the survival strategy of the non-sensitive majority is to move quickly and forcefully toward feeding or mating opportunities without much observation beforehand.
-Whereas the sensitive minority evolved an approach centered around avoiding risks by carefully observing the subtleties in their surroundings before making moves.
+According to Dr. Aaron, the survival strategy of the non-HSP majority is to move more quickly and forcefully toward feeding or mating opportunities without much observation beforehand.
+Whereas the highly sensitive minority evolved an approach centered around avoiding risks by carefully observing the subtleties in their surroundings before making moves.
 Both strategies have merit and can be successful, depending on the situation at hand.

 The more sensitive strategy of scanning the environment and noticing and making sense of subtle details, leads to traits that HSPs are known for, like high levels of conscientiousness and creativity.
 It also leads to a greater potential for sensory overload and being overwhelmed by stressful life experiences.